PantalaLabs/BionicGlove/README.md

 Please :
 * If you find bugs, please open an Issue.
-* If you want new feature in mind, please open a Issue with title "Feature Request
+* If you want new feature in mind, please open a Issue with title "Feature Request".
 ![prototype](/pictures/issue.png)